wangc9/delivery-fee-calculator/README.md

     ```sh
     npm install
     ```
-    if hasn't been done before to install all packages needed
+    if hasn't been done before to install all the packages needed

 2. Start the webpage according to the method chosen.